JoshDoody/fsn/_book_excerpts/promotion/how-to-get-promoted-at-work.md

 ---
 layout: book_page
 title: How to get promoted at work
-tagline: An overview of the promotion process
+subhead: An overview of the promotion process
 excerpt: Here's a simple process to get promoted at work.
 You'll define your target job, show you're ready, then request your promotion from your manager.
 has_basic_bundle_pitch: true
 context: promotion